callstack/repack/.changeset/fair-experts-wave.md

 "@callstack/repack": minor
 ---

-use `localhost` as a defined default for the dev-server
+Use `localhost` as a defined default for the dev-server